MCG Manager - v20029

 2. Help

-3. Source - CD+G disc or Folder of song files to be converted
+3. Source - Select a disc or folder of song files to be encoded.

-5. Songs - Number of song files selected
+5. Songs - Display the number of songs selected

-6. Check All - To check all song files
+6. Check All - Select or unselect all songs

 13. Settings - Encode settings